honestbleeps/BabelExt/README.md

 - Check "Developer Mode"

-- Click "load unpacked extension" and choose the Chrome directory
+- Click "load unpacked extension" and choose the build/Chrome directory

 - You're good to go!
 If you just want to try out the BabelExt kitchen sink demo, navigate to [http://babelext.com/demo/](http://babelext.com/demo/)